GLOBAL MARKETS-French election relief sends Europe soaring

 Oil prices recouped just a little of last week's hefty losses, still weighed by signs U.S. production and inventory growth were offsetting OPEC's attempts to reduce the global crude glut.

-Brent futures were up 33 cents at $52.29 a barrel, while U.S. crude futures added 30 cents to $49.92.
-(Additional reporting by Wayne Cole in Sydney; Editing by Toby Chopra and Andrew Heavens)
+Brent futures were up 16 cents at $52.12 a barrel, while U.S. crude futures added 17 cents to $49.79.
+(Additional reporting by Wayne Cole in Sydney; Editing by Toby Chopra)

 May 24 The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.